TasneemHegazy/AutoDeployX/README.md

   1. Only deploy on pushed to `master` branch.
 [SCREENSHOT10]
   1. Provide a screenshot of a graph of your EC2 instance including available memory, available disk space, and CPU usage.
 [SCREENSHOT11]
   1. Provide a screenshot of an alert that was sent by Prometheus.
 [SCREENSHOT12]

-- Your presentation should be in PDF format named "presentation.pdf" and should be included in your code repository root folder.

-Before you submit your project, please check your work against the project rubric.
-If you haven’t satisfied each criterion in the rubric, then revise your work so that you have met all the requirements.

 ### Built With